Setting up your IFISA: What you need to know

 Also, as per the earlier examples of transferring subscribed funds from one P2P lending platform to another, it is important to note that all transfers into and out of Lending Works IFISAs will only be done with cash.
 So that means that any funds which are on loan will first need to be withdrawn (Quick Withdraw in the case of Lending Works).
 Once the loan contracts have been taken over by another lender, and the equivalent value converted into cash within your IFISA (Wallet), you will then be able to transfer these ISA funds in or out of the peer-to-peer lending platform.

-Innovative Finance ISAs are as new to us as they are to you, and there may be a curve ball or two along the way.
-But you can rest assured that we’ve covered every base from our end that we possibly can, and will be well poised to bring you this game changer for investors in a clear and simple manner, while keeping you informed every step of the way.
+You can rest assured that we’ve covered every base from our end that we possibly can with respect to ISAs, and are now well poised to bring you this game changer for investors in a clear and simple manner, while keeping you informed every step of the way.
+We look forward to sharing in this exciting new chapter with you.

 - Your updated guide to Innovative Finance ISAs